PeterDaveHello/mattermost-quick-upgrade/README.md

 The logic inside is basically ported from the steps in [Mattermost official upgrade guide](https://docs.mattermost.com/administration/upgrade.html).

+The latest and recent version numbers of Mattermost can be found on official [Version Archive](https://docs.mattermost.com/upgrade/version-archive.html#mattermost-team-edition) document.

 Please note that the script only consider the default Mattermost installation, if you store TLSCert/TLSKey files or other information within your Mattermost folder, you need to modify the script to prevent those files been cleared during the upgrade process.

 ## Usage